DigitalPublishingToolkit/TODManual/md/Manual.md

 ###Step 2.1  Styling the manuscript inside Word: introducing structural meaning to the text

+*For this step, please refer to the test.docx document in in the folder docx of your Manual folder.*

 - Prepare your text document according to the INC style guide.
 - Assign the title, headlines, the bodytext, and the blockquotes accordingly so that the structure will appear later on in your markdown-file.
+For this, refer to the template options offered by Word.

+*insert here screenshot for word template*

 - Divide your document according to its parts.
 Avoid any special characters in the titles and number them properly: 01colophon, 02introduction, 03chapter1 etc.
+- **IMPORTANT:** please make sure that you safe your Word file as .docx.

 #3.
 Prepare repository